ChungHaLee/ChungHaLee/README.md

 ![ChungHa's GitHub stats](https://github-readme-stats.vercel.app/api?username=ChungHaLee&&show_icons=true&theme=dracula)

+Hi👋  I'm ChungHa.
-Hi👋  I'm a master student in Gwangju Institute of Science and Technology (GIST), South Korea.
+I'm a master student in Gwangju Institute of Science and Technology (GIST), South Korea.

 My major is HCI and Culture Technology, and I'm focusing on using technology to help people to enjoy & entertain their lives.